pubino/umbracast/README.md

 # UmbraCast

-Classroom screen sharing made simple.
-UmbraCast provides a web-based interface for students to share their screens with a presenter, powered by [VDO.ninja](https://vdo.ninja).
+UmbraCast generates a web page of links for students to share their screens with a presenter, powered by [VDO.ninja](https://vdo.ninja).

 ## Features

 - Single page with student list showing Share and View buttons
 - Screen-only sharing (no webcam)
 - High quality video with audio disabled
-- CSV import for student rosters
+- CSV import for student roster
 - CLI tool for generating static deployments
 - Dark theme with planetary shadow aesthetics